FHIRcast logo

 Launching A Context-Less Tab

-Many applications can have a “home” or “default” tab that contains no clinical context, but may hold useful application features.
+Many applications can have a "home" or "default" tab that contains no clinical context, but may hold useful application features.
 In some cases other applications may want to subscribe to and be notified when another application has switched to the no context tab.
-To avoid confusion with other events, a new event is proposed to represent a user switching to this context-less tab.
+The Event Library's Home-open event represents a user switching to this context-less tab.